 Panhellenic Recruitment Counselors

-During Panhellenic Formal Recruitment, PNMs are put into groups.
+During Panhellenic Primary Recruitment, PNMs are put into groups.
 These groups are led by two Recruitment Counselors.
 These women are the PNMs' guides and counselors for the week.
-These women disassociate from their organizations in order to fully assist the PNMs in the recruitment process.
+These women disaffiliate from their organizations in order to fully assist the PNMs in the recruitment process.
 The Recruitment Counselor's role is to focus on the PNM and not worry about the sorority she is affiliated with during recruitment.
-By disassociating, the Recruitment Counselors are promising to be there for the best interest of the PNM and the Panhellenic Community.
+By disaffiliating, the Recruitment Counselors are promising to be there for the best interest of the PNM and the Panhellenic Community.